-I. Fitness for Duty [Revised 11/2015; 4/2016]
+I. Fitness for Duty [Revised 11/2015; 4/2016; 11/2016]

-- After a conditional offer of employment, an employee shall provide the employer with a completed physical examination form signed by a physician of the employer's choice.
+- 1. After a conditional offer of employment, an employee shall provide the employer with a completed physical examination form signed by a physician of the employer's choice.
 The form shall verify that the employee is capable of performing the job functions. - a.
 If a disability is identified which interferes with performance of a job function, the employer shall determine if the job function is essential. - b.
 If the job function is essential, the employer shall determine if a reasonable accommodation can be made. - c.
 If an essential job function cannot be performed and accommodation is not reasonably possible, the offer of employment may be revoked. - d.
 The examination referred to in I. above shall be conducted, and the written proof shall be filed, every four years after initial employment or as requested by the employer. - A prospective employee shall provide written proof signed by the conducting physician that an examination, conducted within 60 days preceding the date of employment, has determined the employee is free from communicable tuberculosis.
 The superintendent of schools/designee shall require additional testing as required by the state law where employed.

-- 3. Health records are maintained at the employee's payroll center or the local conference office of education.
-The records shall be kept in a file separate from the personnel files. - 4.
+- 3. Employee health records will be kept in accordance with Section A26-124. - 4.
 Any employee taking prescribed or over-the-counter medications will be responsible for consulting the prescribing physician and/or pharmacist to ascertain whether the medication may interfere with safe performance of the employee's job.
 If the use of a medication could compromise the safety of the employee, fellow employees, students or others, it is the employee's responsibility to use appropriate personal procedures (e.g., use sick leave, request change of duty, notify administrator) to avoid unsafe practices. - J. Required School Attendance and Professional Growth Expectation